sauravag/slam_karto_gtsam/README.md

 # Notes

-The optimization routine used is Levenberg-Marquadt provided by g2o, you can easily change it to something else (Powell's dog leg etc.).
+The optimization routine used is Levenberg-Marquadt provided by gtsam, you can easily change it to something else (Powell's dog leg etc.).
 This package is currently tested with Ubuntu 16.04 LTS + ROS Kinetic

 # How-To Use